Ceesaxp/as-convert-russian/README.md

 # AS-Convert-Russian

+**Version 0.5 is macOS Catalina compatible (uses `Music` instead of `iTunes`).
+It will not work on older Macs, hence v0.4 is provided as a separate script**

+I have tried to merge all tag operations within one script, but `album artist` tag kept on failing when iTunes dictionary is used and I could not come up with a way to overcome this issue.
+Hence there is a 0.4 that should work on pre-Catalina and 0.5 that works on Catalina onwards.

 **Version 0.4 adds ability to choose fields/tags to convert**.
 Thanks to Teodor Zlatanov.

 Here's a situation: you have a bunch of MP3s of Russian (or Cyrillic in general) songs that you decided to drag-and-drop add to your iTunes library.
 No problem with that, except every once in awhile you end up with songs/artists/albums named using "birds language" instead of proper Cyrillic letters.